Thepuppetqueen57/NeoNoir/README.md

 make run
 ```

-Make sure to have nasm and qemu installed first.
+Make sure to have nasm, gcc and qemu installed first.

 If you just want the iso and you dont to run it then run `make` instead.